 – Why do insurance companies use my prior insurance information?

 Insurance companies use this information to see what kind of customer you were.
 They look at how many claims you may have had and how many incidents you may have had.

 – What kinds of discounts are available in Texas?

 There are discounts for loads of things.
 If you took drivers-ed in high school, you get a discount.
 Military personnel gets a discount.
 Safe driving gets you a refund.
 Asking your company is the best way to know.

 – How do I compare auto insurance quotes?

 Some sites will compare quotes from many different companies based on where you want to buy.
 Lucky for you, you’re already on one of those sites.
-Here’s a way to do that:
+Enter your ZIP code in our FREE comparison tool.

 Overall, Frisco is a great place to call home.
 It’s a fast-growing place with a rich history in the United States.

 There is plenty of history to see, and future to experience.
 With a high income per household Frisco has a low poverty rate.
 There are many positives to Frisco’s insurance and its living.